dvregan/dotfiles/README.md

 - Configuration for `dunst`
 - Randomised backgrounds with `feh`

+### BSPWM

+Simple config for bspwm:

+- Mostly default configs for bspwm, sxhkd, picom
+- Slightly modified setup for polybar with a coretemp addition (requires `lm-sensors`)
+- Uses `dmenu`, `dunst`, and `feh` setup from i3

+NOTE: The bspwm startup script contains an `xrandr` command specific to my displays.
+If you use these dotfiles please check the contents and change any necessary bits that won't work for you first.

 ### Neovim

 Bare bones set up for now, while learning to use it.